aaromalonline/liberate-atcs/README.md

 ### 👀 Comming soon
 - Auto AI typing suggestions
-- UNiversal app interface
+- Universal app interface
 - More control features like browse, advanced SOS messaging etc
-- Multiple sensor inputs & Minimal hardware implimentation
+- Multiple enhanced sensor integration for higher accuracy
+- Minimization of hardware (via wireless communication with universal app interface)

 ## 💻 How it works?
 - **Sensor + Encoder** - When ON, The ADXL345 accelerometer records muscle twitches as 3-axis accelerations, which are encoded into clicks (0/1) using baseline calibration and filtering algorithms such as edge detection & debouncing filters.